demitry/az-900/UdemyAZ900.md

 Events - Activity review

 ### LIVE DEMO: Azure Container Apps [37]

+3) Container App
+Create - Container Apps Environments

+More Functional than a container Instances
+- Scaling..
+Similar as with Web Apps

+- Scales and replicas
+- Min - Max 0-10
+- Rules for Scaling - similar to web apps

+So it's that middle area between enterprise grade complexity and demo application.

+### Delete resources

+Simple - delete resource group.

+Some complexity with storage accounts with "soft delete" option.

 ## Section 8: AZ-900 - Azure Storage
 ### Overview of Azure Storage [39]
 ### LIVE DEMO: Create an Unmanaged Storage Account [40]